TutorMatch22/Tutor_Match/README.md

 # Tutor_Match
 StudyConnect is a web-based platform that allows students to search, view, and book tutors online.
 The project uses **Flask**, **Python**, and **HTML**.

+## Database setup if error occurs
+Make a directory in the root directory of the project by running this command in the root:

+mkdir instance

+Then after running (see how to run flask below) the program, run this in the terminal:

+chmod 777 instance/tutors.db    # Mac/Linux

+icacls "instance/tutors.db" /grant Everyone:F   # Windows

+Run the program now, the tutors.db should exist and have the necessary permisions.

 ## Project Setup

 ### 1. Clone the Repository